osilander/203.311/Week4/Week4.md

 Soon after the birth of Next Generation Sequencing in 2005 (or so), the technology rapidly proliferated into a number of [different platforms](https://en.wikipedia.org/wiki/Massive_parallel_sequencing "NGS sequencing platforms") (e.g. 454, IonTorrent, Helicos, and others).
 Over the last decade and a half, companies came and went, and currently there are three dominant NGS sequencing platforms: [Illumina](https://en.wikipedia.org/wiki/Illumina,_Inc.
 "Illumina on Wikipedai"), which dominates the market; [PacBio](https://en.wikipedia.org/wiki/Pacific_Biosciences "PacBio on Wikipedia"); and [Oxford Nanopore](https://en.wikipedia.org/wiki/Oxford_Nanopore_Technologies "Oxford Nanopore on Wikipedia").
 These three technologies differ considerably in their methodologies.
 For all three, sequencing output ranges from tens of gigabases (billions of nucleotides) to terabases (trillions of nucleotides), depending on the specific platform (e.g. Illumina MiSeq, Illumina NovaSeq, Oxford Nanopore MinION, Oxford Nanopore P2, etc.).
-However, these are not the only methods available, and recently a number of other possibly disruptive technologies have come onto the scene (see below)
+However, these are not the only methods available, and recently a number of other possibly disruptive technologies have come onto the scene (see below).
+Lest we forget, when Fred Sanger first started sequencing, he was averaging one base pair per day at his peak.

 ### Illumina